SendrPay/SendrPay/replit.md

 # SendrPay (@SendrPayBot)

 ## Overview
 SendrPay is a production-ready multi-platform bot that facilitates Solana blockchain payments within Telegram and Discord.
 Its core purpose is to simplify cryptocurrency transactions, making them accessible and user-friendly across platforms.
-Key capabilities include custodial wallet management with private key import, support for multiple SPL tokens (SOL, USDC, BONK, JUP), cross-platform account linking, and functionalities for payments, tipping, and escrow.
+Key capabilities include custodial wallet management with private key import, support for multiple SPL tokens (SOL, USDC, BONK, JUP), fully implemented cross-platform account linking, and functionalities for payments, tipping, and escrow.
 All transactions are processed on the Solana devnet, leveraging Helius RPC infrastructure.
-The vision is to enable seamless, secure, and integrated crypto payments directly within messaging platforms, with users able to link their Discord and Telegram accounts to share one wallet.
+Users can seamlessly link their Discord and Telegram accounts via secure link codes to share one wallet across both platforms, enabling cross-platform payments and unified balance management.

+## Recent Changes (August 11, 2025)
+✅ Discord bot fully deployed and operational with all slash commands ✅ Cross-platform account linking completed with `/linktelegram` (Discord) and `/linkcode` (Telegram) ✅ Users can now send payments between Discord and Telegram platforms ✅ Both bots running simultaneously with shared wallet infrastructure

 ## User Preferences
 Preferred communication style: Simple, everyday language.